-Plants contain many nutrients and an innate intelligence to offer the human body.
+Plants contain many nutrients and innate intelligence to offer the human body.
 Plant-based medicine was the foundation of ancient medicas that protected and healed communities for over 7,000 years and evolved into what is known today as phytotherapy.

-Phytotherapy is the grouping of active ingredients in medications which are derived from a plant-based origin (based on the definition from the National Agency of Safety for Drugs and Health Products [ANSM - French Agency]).
+Phytotherapy is the grouping of active ingredients in medications that are derived from a plant-based origin (based on the definition from the National Agency of Safety for Drugs and Health Products [ANSM - French Agency]).

 Plant-based medicinal preparations need to have a minimum 10 year historical use in France and or Europe to become qualified for AMM status, (AMM, issued by ANSM in France is the official agency that authorizes the sales of all medication, including herbal preparations).
-Medicinal preparations that do not meet these criteria, but meet the criteria for traditional use (historical recorded use for at least 30 years and at least 15 years of use in the EU) are granted status as a traditional herbal medicine.
+Medicinal preparations that do not meet these criteria, but meet the criteria for traditional use (historically recorded use for at least 30 years and at least 15 years of use in the EU) are granted status as a traditional herbal medicine.

 Home apothecary, an economical medicine